Catholic Prayer For Holy Thursday

 The Pater Noster (Our Father) is a prayer often recited on Holy Thursday.
 It is Latin for “Our Father.”
 In its most basic form, the prayer asks God to forgive us our sins and lead us into eternal life.
 Catholics also recite the Our Father at other times throughout the year as part of their daily prayers.

-READ: Catholic Prayer For Alcoholics
+READ: Comfort Prayer For The Sick

 The Creed